 In recent years, technology has changed the way we engage in the workplace.
 With the option to telecommute, employees can now work from anywhere around the globe.
 This increased flexibility and autonomy are indicators of how the new workplace landscape operates.
 In addition to these changes, the people that make up the workforce are evolving, too.
 Diversity, inclusive prosperity, and equitable access are supercharging today’s talent pool, creating opportunities for new talent to join and boost innovation to drive organizations to success.

-With 2018 coming to a close, the need is growing for modern organizational leadership that can lead the next workforce generation to progressive heights.
+As the workplace continues to evolve, the need is growing for modern organizational leadership that can lead the next workforce generation to progressive heights.
 While many aspects of the workplace have changed, management has struggled to adapt to the needs of its new workforce.
 This is especially apparent by the public missteps taken by leaders in some of today’s most influential companies.
 Now is the time to double down and capitalize on the evolution of the workplace.
 Now is the time to invest in your education and obtain an EdD in organizational leadership to become the leader you’ve always known you could be.

 Download Our Free Guide to Earning Your EdD